muratk3n/thirdwave/en/README.md

 ---

 There was so much SJW biz surrounding the whole thing too...
+Whenever there is SJW buzz, cld it be a sign the field, the domain is dying?

-This might point to a rule-of-thumb; Whenever there is SJW buzz, it's a sign the field, the domain is dead?
-Bcz now the culture is more focused about taking up existing positions inside, on set "hierarchies", "representing" than breaking new ground.
+Bcz most r focused about taking up existing positions inside, on set "hierarchies" than breaking new ground?
+Maybe.

 ---